So, you’ve figured out that you want a plan. Congrats! That’s an essential first step.

 To set a target on mobile, hit the edit pencil at the top of the screen.
 If you’re using the web app, you’ll click on a category to access the target screens.

-Choose Weekly, Monthly, or By Date depending on the type of expense — for instance, groceries might be a weekly target in your budget.
+Choose Weekly, Monthly, or By Date depending on the type of expense — for instance, groceries might be a weekly target in your plan.
 Input how much you intend to spend each week, and set a day of the week as your due date.
 With weekly goals, YNAB will multiply the assigned amount by the number of weeks in the month to automatically calculate a monthly total.

 Rent would be a monthly expense, and something like a vacation might be set based on your desired departure date.

 Non-monthly expenses would include things like annual subscriptions, such as your car registration.
 To set up a “By Date” target, enter the amount needed, the date it’s due, and how often the expense repeats.
-This encourages you to set smaller amounts of money aside regularly so that you’ll have the money when you need it, without it throwing the rest of your monthly budget out of whack.
+This encourages you to set smaller amounts of money aside regularly so that you’ll have the money when you need it, without it throwing the rest of your monthly plan out of whack.

 Helpful hint: start simple, with fewer categories, so you don’t feel overwhelmed…you can always add more later!